UPDATES ON COVID-19

 Your chances of contracting COVID-19 are higher if you’ve recently traveled somewhere with a high number of Coronavirus cases or been in close contact with someone who has been diagnosed with the virus.
 Visit the CDC’s website to see the latest list of locations where the virus has been found.

-If your symptoms match the list above and you believe you may have come in contact with the virus, Idaho Falls Community Hospital is offering COVID-19 testing at a drive-through clinic away from the hospital.
+If your symptoms match the list above and you believe you may have come in contact with the virus, drive-through COVID-19 testing is available Monday through Friday in Idaho Falls at 3908 Washington Parkway.
 If you are not showing any signs or symptoms for COVID-19, you do not need to be tested.
 It is important we save the tests for individuals who truly need them.

 ONLY INDIVIDUALS SHOWING SYMPTOMS OF COVID-19 WILL BE TESTED

-If you feel like you might be showing symptoms for COVID-19, call your primary care provider and they can help guide you on what to do next.
-If your doctor believes you should be screened for the virus, please call 208.528.1132 to review your risk factors with an emergency department nurse and arrange a time for testing.
-It is important you call us in advance, so we can set up a time for your test.
-Please note, we will only test appropriate cases.
+If you feel like you might be showing symptoms for COVID-19, call your primary care provider and they can help guide you on what to do next and help arrange a COVID-19 test.
+If your primary care doctor believes you need to go to the emergency department for observation, please call 208.528.1132 to speak with a nurse.

 STEPS YOU CAN TAKE TO PROTECT YOUR HEALTH